peter812/PRM/replit.md

 The application supports session-based authentication for the internal web UI and API key-based access for external integrations.
 API keys are hashed and managed via a settings page, never included in data exports.
 User creation is disabled by default after initial setup and can be re-enabled after a database reset.

+**External API Documentation**: See `PRM-external-API-guide.md` for comprehensive documentation of all REST API endpoints available for third-party integrations.

 ### Database Reset

 The "Reset Database" feature performs a complete wipe of all data including the current ME user.
 After reset: